 Freemake Video Converter

 Free adware software provides basic tools to convert/compress videos and edit them.
-It supports various file formats and severs video, audio, and pictures.
+It supports various file formats and covers video, audio, and pictures.

-It can burn CDs and DVDs into videos and upload them directly to YouTube, Apple devices, PlayStation, phones, etc. It does basic-level editing of videos and is good for beginners.
-It’s available only for Windows as of now.
+It can burn CDs and DVDs into videos and upload them directly to YouTube, Apple devices, PlayStation, phones, etc. It does basic-level video editing and is good for beginners.
+As of now, it’s available only for Windows.

 10. Hybrid